Insurance Companies Consider Rottweilers a Dangerous Breed for a Reason

 The owner was liable for the woman’s injuries because the dog had exhibited aggressive behavior before.
 Prior to biting her, the dog had charged the same woman when it was in the front yard, and she was exiting her vehicle.
 A dog owner is responsible under a strict liability tort if the owner knows the dog is aggressive before it injures the victim.
 An owner of an aggressive dog is liable for injuries caused by the dog even if the owner is responsible and follows government ordinances and codes.
 The client received compensation for her medical bills, disfigurement (scars) and pain and suffering.

-Unlike some dogs, Rottweilers are just as likely to attack children as adults.
-These dogs may attack a small child as prey or defend against a child that is a stranger.
+Small children should not be left unattended with dogs, especially large dogs.
+Some dogs may attack a small child as prey or defend against a child that is a stranger.
 In March of this year, a young boy was killed in California by two Rottweilers that were loose.
 The Rottweilers dug a hole under a fence and escaped from the yard.
 The boy was playing in his own front yard when the dogs attacked.

 In Houston Texas, a 3-month old was mauled and killed by the family Rottweiler.
 The dog pushed open a door to reach the baby.
 The door had been blocked by a washing machine.
 The child was attacked and mauled while it was in a baby swing.
 Authorities considered pressing criminal charges against the parents.